-At some point, most of us have been offered financial products and services we hadn’t planned on buying.
-Perhaps it was in the form of extra insurance on our credit card or on our mortgage, or of a “pre-approved” increase to our credit limit on our card when we called the bank for something else.
-Maybe you’ve been approached in store and offered a credit card with reward points, free gifts or special discounts.
-And with more and more Canadians banking online, marketers are tracking us down on our phones too.
+At some point, you’ve likely been offered financial products and services you hadn’t planned on buying.
+Perhaps it was in the form of extra insurance on a credit card or mortgage, or a “pre-approved” increase to a credit limit on your card when after calling the bank for something else.
+Maybe you’ve been approached in store and offered a credit card with reward points, free gifts, or special discounts.

-No matter how you receive an offer, you need to make an informed decision.
-There are rules Canadian banks must follow to ensure you are provided with information that is clear, simple and not misleading.
-But you are also responsible for making sure you understand what you’re agreeing to.
-If you don’t, ask for clarification.
+No matter how you receive an offer, you need to make an informed decision when it comes to credit.
+There are rules Canadian banks must follow to ensure you are provided with information that is clear, simple, and not misleading.
+However, it is ultimately up to you to ensure you understand what you’re agreeing to – if you don’t, ask for clarification.
 If you’re still unsure, consider doing more research or asking friends or family for guidance.

-Even if it seems like there’s little risk involved, you should never feel pressured to make a decision on the spot.
+Even if it seems like there’s little risk involved, you should never feel pressured to decide on the spot.

 It helps to know the standard terms and conditions when signing up for new bank products and services.
 For instance, even though banks must give you notice, they can:

 - close your account at any time

 - increase your interest rate at any time

 - lower your credit limit at any time